NaomiDemolli/lecture-notes-UNIMI/README.md

-# Lectures Notes from Master Degree in Computer Science UNIMI
+# Lectures Notes
-My notes on what I studied during university
+Lectures notes (LaTex) on what I studied during my master degree in computer science in UNIMI